 Zepherine Drouhin is hardy from zone 5 through 9.
 In zone 5, it should have winter protection.
 Give it a thick layer of mulch around the crown to protect your bush from the cold and to prevent heaving.
 Heaving is when a plant’s roots rise out of the ground during alternating periods of cold and warmth in the winter.
 If your bush does heave, gently step on the root ball to push it back into the ground.
 The roots should not be exposed to freezing temperatures or they will die.

 The bush grows best in full sun but can tolerate light shade.
-It is known as so-called shade rose but my experience growing it is that it doesn’t tolerate much shade.
+It is known as a so-called shade rose but my experience growing it is that it doesn’t tolerate much shade.
 It grows and flowers very poorly if it is in the shade for half or more of the day.

 Your bushes should be fertilized twice a year.
-The first time in the spring before they bloom.
+The first time ia in the spring before they bloom.
 Use a fish emulsion and compost.
 Fertilize again after they bloom.
 Do not fertilize later in the season or in the fall.
 Fertilizing your bush will encourage it to grow.
 You want it to be going dormant in the fall so that it can survive the winter.